CementGB-4-0/CementGB.github.io/pages/docs/guides/getting-started.md

 ## Hello World mod

-A simple MelonLoader mod created using a template.
-Simply prints a message to the console.
+This tutorial teaches you how to start a simple MelonLoader mod created using a template.
+Simply prints a message to the console using C#.

 ### Prerequisites